SwedbankPay/developer.swedbankpay.com/_includes/mac-payer-reference.md

-## MAC PayerReference
+## Merchant Authenticated Consumer / Merchant Managed PayerReference

-If a merchant wishes to use the MAC implementation, but does not have the payer's SSN or a secure login, they can add a `payerReference` in the payer field of the payment request.
+If a merchant wishes to use the Merchant Authenticated Consumer / Merchant Managed implementation, but does not have the payer's SSN or a secure login, they can add a `payerReference` in the payer field of the payment request.

 If the `payerReference` is present along with `email` and `msisdn`, the merchant does not need to add a `nationalIdentifier`.
-Other than that, the integration is the same as a normal MAC integration.
+Other than that, the integration is the same as a normal MAC/MM integration.

 If no existing consumer profile exists on the `payerReference` or `email` and `msisdn`, the payer is asked to enter their social security number as shown below.
 This information is needed in order to store payment information.
-The payer will be able to continue as guest.
+The payer will be given the option to continue as a guest.
 When doing so, no payment information will be stored.

 {:.text-center}
 ![Payer is presented with SSN input or continue as guest][mac-enter-ssn]